 So teaching and practicing commands with your dog is a great way to stimulate them mentally.
 Or buying them mental stimulation toys like puzzles, or brain-buster toys is also another way to keep them busy.
 Here is an article from The American Kennel Club that offers some great ideas for ways to mentally stimulate your dog.

-These are great alternatives for when the weather is terrible as well because you don’t want to walk your dog in extreme temperatures (hot or cold), so you’ll need to have a back-up plan.
-Mental stimulation games and toys are an excellent option.
+These are great options for when the weather is terrible because you don’t want to walk your dog in extreme temperatures (hot or cold.)
+Therefore, you’ll need a back-up plan, and mental stimulation games and toys are an excellent alternative.

-In conclusion, keeping your dog healthy is keeping them happy.
+In closing, to keep your dog healthy is to keep your dog happy.
 And giving your dog adequate daily exercise does just that.
-And if you have a great workout routine with your dog, please let us know in the comments below!
+If you have a great workout routine with your dog, please share it with us in the comments below!
 We’d love to know:

-And to stay up on the latest in all things dog care, join our mailing list!
-Be the first to receive our content and receive member benefits including exclusive deals and offers on some of the best dog care products and services on the market.
+And to keep up with the latest in all things dog care, join our mailing list!
+Be the first to receive our content and member benefits including exclusive deals and offers on some of the best dog care products and services on the market.